canibanoglu/tango_with_django_book/chapters/git.rst

 **************
 Like Python, Git doesn't come as part of a standard Windows installation.
 However, Windows implementations of the version control system can be downloaded and installed.
 You can download the official Windows Git client from the Git `website <http://git-scm.com/download/win>`_.
 The installer provides the ``git`` command line program, which we use in this crash course.

 You can also download a program called *TortoiseGit*, a graphical extension to the Windows Explorer shell.
 The program provides a really nice right-click Git context menu for files.
 This makes version control really easy to use.
 You can `download TortoiseGit from here <https://code.google.com/p/tortoisegit/>`_.
 Although we do not cover TortoiseGit in this crash course, many tutorials exist online for it.
-Check `this out for starters <http://robertgreiner.com/2010/02/getting-started-with-git-and-tortoisegit-on-windows/>`_ if you are interested in using it.
+Check `this TortoiseGit tutorial <http://robertgreiner.com/2010/02/getting-started-with-git-and-tortoisegit-on-windows/>`_ if you are interested in using it.

 The Git System
 **************
 Essentially, Git comprises of four separate storage locations: your *workspace*, the local *index*, the *local repository* and the *remote repository*.
 As the name may suggest, the remote repository is stored on some remote server - and is the only part of Git stored outwith your computer.
 This is considered a huge advantage of Git - you can make changes to your local repository when you may not have Internet access, and then apply those changes to the remote repository at a later stage.

 .. note:: We keep repeating the word *repository*, but what do we actually mean by that?
 In the context of version control systems, consider a repository as a form of data structure that contains a set of *commit objects*, and a set of references to commit objects, called *heads*.
-You can find out more about what these are `here <http://www.sbf5.com/~cduan/technical/git/git-1.shtml>`_ - and we will be explaining what the terminology for head means later on.
+You can find out more about what these are on `this Git tutorial <http://www.sbf5.com/~cduan/technical/git/git-1.shtml>`_ - and we will be explaining what the terminology for head means later on.

 For now though, the following bullet points provide an explanation of each part of the Git system.

 * As already explained, the *remote repository* is the copy of your project's repository stored on some remote server.
 This is particularly important for Git projects that have more than one contributor - you require a central place to store all the work that your team members produce.
-If you're feeling adventurous, you can set up a Git server on a computer with Internet access and a properly configured firewall (check out `this <http://www.seifeet.com/2012/11/centos-63-configuring-git-server.html>`_, for example), or use one of many services providing free Git repositories.
+If you're feeling adventurous, you can set up a Git server on a computer with Internet access and a properly configured firewall (check out `this Git server tutorial <http://www.seifeet.com/2012/11/centos-63-configuring-git-server.html>`_, for example), or use one of many services providing free Git repositories.
 One of the most widely-used services available today is `GitHub <https://github.com/>`_.
 In fact, this book has a Git `repository <https://github.com/leifos/tango_with_django>`_ on GitHub!

 * The *local repository* is a copy of the remote repository.
 The key difference however is that the local repository is stored on your own computer.
 It is to this repository you make all your additions, changes and deletions.
 When you reach a particular milestone, you can then push all your local changes to the remote repository.
 From there, you can instruct your team members to retrieve your changes.
 This concept is known as *pulling* from the remote repository, and we will explain that in a bit more detail later.